 This post gives you the facts you need to make important decisions as a Huntington’s disease patient or a caregiver.

-Huntington’s disease is one the rarest brain disorders (1 in 5000 people have Huntington’s disease in Scotland) where cells in a particular area of the brain slowly die.
+Huntington’s disease is one of the rarest brain disorders (1 in 5000 people have Huntington’s disease in Scotland) where cells in a particular area of the brain slowly die.
 People have a lot of wrong assumptions about Huntington’s disease as its symptoms are quite similar to Alzheimer’s disease.

 Two of the famous musicians— Woody Guthrie and Sophie Daumier— lost their lives in a battle with Huntington’s disease.